-Delivery of pigs and sows
+Delivery of cattle

-Swedish pig production is subject to very strict veterinary regulations.
-The high veterinary standards are an important element in an effective monitoring and eradication program for serious infectious livestock diseases and help to ensure KLS market access in other countries.
+Swedish cattle production is subject to very strict veterinary regulations.
+The high veterinary standards are an important element in an effective monitoring and eradication program for serious infectious livestock diseases and help to ensure KLS market access in other countries, but are also an important element in an effective monitoring and eradication programme against serious infectious livestock diseases.